WELCOME TO OUR

 Why a call to a pilgrimage?

-Pilgrimages hold a deep place in Christian tradition.
-Through them, God forms in us the kind of people He wants us to be.
-From Israel’s Exodus—where the wilderness became a place of identity, trust, and covenant—to Jesus’ life, shaped by movement, encounter, and obedience, Scripture shows that faith matures as we walk with God.
+Pilgrimages hold a profound place in the Christian tradition.
+Through them, God shapes in us the kind of people He desires us to be.
+From Israel’s Exodus—where the wilderness became a place of identity, trust, and covenant—to the life of Jesus, marked by movement, encounter, and obedience, Scripture shows us that faith matures as we walk with God.

 Pilgrimages invite us into this same pattern, and the Holy Spirit meets us along the way.
-When we step out of familiar rhythms, we make space for the Spirit to awaken our hearts, illuminate what we see, and transform our understanding of God’s work in the world.
-The Spirit uses the road—its stories, its challenges, its revelations—to refine our character and renew our calling.
+When we step away from our usual rhythms, we create space for the Spirit to awaken our hearts, illuminate our vision, and transform our understanding of God’s work in the world.
+The Spirit uses the journey—its stories, its challenges, its revelations—to refine our character and renew our calling.

-This is what we pray to experience next week.
-As we walk through Montgomery—engaging the stories of injustice, courage, and hope—the Spirit invites us to deeper compassion, clearer conviction, and a more faithful pursuit of reconciliation.
+This is what we pray to experience during our time together.
+As we walk through Montgomery—immersing ourselves in stories of injustice, courage, and hope—the Spirit invites us into deeper compassion, clearer conviction, and a more faithful pursuit of reconciliation.

-A pilgrimage is not merely travel; it is a Spirit‑guided journey where God shapes His people.
+A pilgrimage is not merely a trip; it is a Spirit-led journey through which God shapes His people.

 The Significance of Montgomery, Alabama